 AMSTERDAM – US National Team boss Bob Bradley has been signed up for another World Cup cycle, which of course means it's time for another round of entirely unsolicited advice.

-Instead, let's focus on what needs to happen for greater success at that next World Cup in Brazil, which represents both the culmination and crunch time pinnacle of any four-year cycle.
+Though there is a great big forthcoming slate of activities before that next chance at the big stage, let's focus on what needs to happen for greater success at that next World Cup in Brazil, which represents both the culmination and crunch time pinnacle of any four-year cycle.

 D.C.
 United anunció el fichaje del mediocampista brasileño Junior Carreiro.
 El joven de 19 años ha estado entrenando con el conjunto capitalino la mayor parte del 2010 como jugador invitado.
 Carreiro estará disponible para jugar una vez se reciba su certificado de transferencia internacional.